Skip navigation

 3. Liaison Committees limit strong candidate pools, as best recruitment practices ensure the confidentiality of all candidates.
 As such, approval to use a Liaison Committee for an Academic vacancy is granted by the Dean.

-4. Permission must be obtained from the candidate prior to commencing the liaison process as the candidacy of short listed applicants are revealed to the College, Division or School.
+4. Permission must be obtained from the candidate prior to commencing the liaison process as the candidacy of short-listed applicants are revealed to the College, Division or School.
 A candidate cannot be required to participate in the liaison process.
-Liaison committees are usually used when short listed candidates are invited to present a seminar presentation to the staff within the College or School.
-The role of the liaison committee may vary from area to area however a liaison committee will normally be expected to:
+Liaison Committees are usually used when short listed candidates are invited to present a seminar presentation to the staff within the College or School.
+The role of the Liaison Committee may vary from area to area however a liaison committee will normally be expected to:

-• assign "mentors" to assist outside applicants with finding their way around campus, introducing applicants to area staff and students, tours of the area, organising social functions (if any);
+2. assign "mentors" to assist outside applicants with finding their way around campus, introducing applicants to area staff and students, tours of the area, organising social functions (if any);

-• canvas the views of the staff and students of the area after the seminar presentations; and
+3. Canvas the views of the staff and students of the area after the seminar presentations; and

-1. All members of the liaison committee are invited to attend the meeting of the selection committee.
-This meeting takes place after the applicants have been interviewed by the selection committee.
-The liaison committee may only make recommendations to the selection committee.
-It is entirely up to the selection committee to make determinations.
+1. All members of the Liaison Committee are invited to attend the meeting of the Selection Committee.
+This meeting takes place after the applicants have been interviewed by the Selection Committee.
+The Liaison Committee may only make recommendations to the Selection Committee.
+It is entirely up to the Selection Committee to make determinations.

 Reference and background checking